Home/Seeds/Roasted Salted Almonds

 How to Store

-Store in an airtight container in a cool, dry place or refrigerate to extend shelf life.
+Store in an airtight container in a cool, dry place, or refrigerate to extend shelf life.

 Myths vs Realities

-MythEating almonds will make you gain weight.+
+MythEating nuts will make you gain weight.+

 MythRoasting almonds destroys their nutrients.+